 Company Registration Fees in Nepal

-OCR calculates registration fees based on your company’s authorised capital.
-The table below shows the current fee structure for private limited companies.
+OCR calculates registration fees based on your company's authorised capital.
+The table below shows the current fee structure for private limited companies.- Up to NPR 100,000: NPR 1,000

 - NPR 100,001 to NPR 500,000: NPR 4,500